Maria-Wangari/Wine-quality-repository/README.md

 # Wine Quality Prediction using Machine Learning

 This project aims to predict the quality of red wine using various physicochemical features.
-The dataset was sourced from the UCI Machine Learning Repository and the problem is treated as a **regression task**.
+The dataset was sourced from the Wine quality dataset from Kaggle and the problem is treated as a **regression task**.

 ## Project Structure